BernardDev/BernardDev/README.md

 ### Hey there, this is the gist of me 👋

-I'm a developer with passion for creating innovative solutions.
-With a background in frontend development and a knack for problem-solving, I thrive on turning ideas into functional and user-friendly applications.
+I'm a Dutch developer with a passion for creating innovative solutions.
+With a background in front-end development and a knack for problem-solving, I thrive on turning ideas into functional and user-friendly applications.

-For two years I have been developing web-based application driving real-world impact at a digital agency in Amsterdam.
+For two years I have been developing web-based applications driving real-world impact at a digital agency in Amsterdam.
 Now I am ready for next steps.

 Up for|grep!